timcoote/btlepython/README.md

      - in the correct order to get any value.
 Original from http://bit.ly/2krYTul, but uses lessons from () to find the btle device.
      - part way through working out how to interact with individual characteristics (commented out in this commit).
+     - includes the rather arbitrary code to get notifications of changes.
+     - this commit does have working notifications for the seat pad, for both python2 and python3.
+Returned values look arbitrary.
+     - had to faff with the returned handles to find the right one to write to to get the notification (base+2).
+Documentation on github
+     - indicated that it ought to be base+1 (!)
+This is confused further as the reported handle by bluetoothctl is 34 (dec) with a control
+     - handle of 35 (dec)!
-     - includes the rather arbitrary code to get notifications of changes. c.py - based on the btle.py test code, this iterates over the services and characteristics of the last found btle device.
+c.py - based on the btle.py test code, this iterates over the services and characteristics of the last found btle device.
      - example output when interacting with a PT BLE Glucose monitor is provided in c.out (from earlier version).
 Updated
      - to cope with devices that are either RANDOM or PUBLIC mac addresses